Doi Chong National Park ‘One of the beautiful National Park in Lampang’

 How to get there

 Doi Chong National Park’s office is situated in Sop Prap District, Lampang District.
 From Mueang District of Lampang Province, you may take Highway No.1 (Phahonyothin Road) and go southwards for approximately 54 kilometers.
 When reaching Sop Prap District Office, make a right hand turn to Ban Lai–Ban Kaen Road.
 When reaching Ban Na Mai Daeng (approximately 8 km away from Phahonyothin Road ), make a left hand turn and go straight on for approximately 7 kilometers and you will reach the office of the National Park.
 The total distance from Mueang District of Lampang Province to the National Park’s office is approximately 68 kilometers.
+It sound difficult to go there, right.
+Do worry, we can provide a private tour or the car rental with driver for your group.

 Doi Chong National Park Map